Addie Walsh

 Addie Walsh (born 1953) is an American television soap opera writer.
 She last wrote for All My Children.
 She now writes independently.

+Life

+Walsh graduated from Smith College where she was a student of Len Berkman.

 Her one-woman show, That's All I Got, received an award at the United Solo Festival in 2014, in New York City.

-Life

 In 2020, she was one of the recruits for a fiction app named "Radish" which had $63,000,000 of funding and it was opening an office in LA.
 The soap writers recruited included Walsh, Janet Iacobuzio, Lisa Connor, Leah Laiman, and Jean Passanante.